 InDesign as a single program subscription is priced comparatively to CorelDRAW, and you could use it for years before you match the cost of purchasing QuarkXpress as a perpetual license, but there are more affordable options available.

 The basics of working with InDesign are fairly simple to master, allowing new users to quickly start experimenting with vector-based page layouts across large documents.
 More complex automation and organization features aren’t immediately obvious, and some of the aspects of interactive document creation could use a more clearly defined interface, but these issues can be overcome with a bit of extra time spent studying the ins and outs of the program.

 Adobe has a complete support system set up both within InDesign and online through its excellent tutorial and help portal.
 InDesign also provides access to tutorial videos from right within the program, and there are a lot of external support sources thanks to InDesign’s prominence in the desktop publishing world.
 During all the years I’ve used InDesign, I’ve never had an issue that required technical support, which is more than I can say for most programs.

 Adobe InDesign Alternatives

 CorelDRAW incorporates multi-page layout features in its flagship drawing application, allowing you a lot more flexibility within a single program.
 This prevents you from having to switch applications when creating vector-based artwork to use in your documents, but its page layout tools aren’t quite as comprehensive as what you can accomplish with InDesign.
-It is available either as a standalone purchase of $499 USD or a subscription of $16.50, making it the cheapest page layout option available.
-You can read my CorelDRAW review here.
+It is available either as a standalone purchase or a subscription, making it the cheapest page layout option available.